 Tourism industry is an essential sector for the economy of a country.
 Between January and April 2018, Peru welcomed more than 1 543 000 international visitors, which is 22% more visitors than last year.
 This trend for travel to South America is a great chance for Peru, as sustainable tourism is a development tool for the enhancement of cultural diversity, heritage and territory.

 By traveling sustainably, the travelers look for encounters and experiences with the local habitants in their daily life.
 Traveling in remote communities helps to create an additional income for the people living there as well as new sources for employment and income.

 Sustainable tourism growth values natural and cultural resources, helps to diversify the local economy, integrates women and fragile people, but also improves their daily quality of life.

 Phima Voyages sees tourism as a new way to integrate women (e.g. in homestays) and to decrease gender inequality in rural areas.
 Therefore, we value the knowledge of the local women by offering workshops such as weaving, baking, or around coffee harvest and roast.

-To conclude, the three principles of responsibility: environmental, economic et sociocultural aspects, all depend on each other.
+To conclude, the three principles of sustainability-responsibility: environmental, economic et sociocultural aspects, all depend on each other.